kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(f\) *Ability to test.* A flight termination system, including each component and associated ground support and monitoring equipment, must satisfy the tests required by appendix E of this part.

-\(g\) *Software safety critical functions.* The requirements of §417.123 apply to any computing system, software or firmware that is associated with a flight termination system and performs a software safety critical function as defined in §417.123.
+\(g\) *Software safety critical functions.* The requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]] apply to any computing system, software or firmware that is associated with a flight termination system and performs a software safety critical function as defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]].

 \(h\) *Component storage, operating, and service life.* Each flight termination system component must have a specified storage life, operating life, and service life and must satisfy all of the following: